lilihou/SMDesigner/README.md

 # SMDesigner 0.1
-SMDesinger is used to design mutation for structure ncRNAs according to structure information.
-These mutations have affected the function of ncRNAs.
+SMDesinger is a tool used to design mutation for structure ncRNAs according to structure information.
+These mutations have potentially affected the function of ncRNAs.

 ## input file: .sto file
 eg:   # STOCKHOLM 1.0